 Incorporated as Georgia’s first countywide conservancy in 2000, the Madison-Morgan Conservancy has grown into an effective and influential organization, serving both locally and statewide as a resource for protecting natural, agricultural, and historic resources, promoting the region’s local agricultural industry, and preserving the quality of life and sense of place found in Morgan County.

-The Conservancy’s unique holistic approach to conservation includes collaboration with land trusts and other partners to: 1) provide education, advocacy, and technical assistance 2) protect critical resources, and 3) grow the local food system.
-See our Strategic Plan 2017-2021 to learn more.
+Today the Conservancy’s unique holistic approach to conservation includes collaboration with land trusts and other partners to: 1) provide education, advocacy, and technical assistance 2) protect critical resources, and 3) grow the local food system.
+See our Strategic Plan 2021-2025 to learn more.

-To date, this work has resulted in the permanent protection of over 3,550 acres through the donation of conservation easements by private landowners; 60+ educational forums; Georgia’s first countywide Greenprint (2004); “FARMeander,” Georgia’s first agritourism farm trail (2011-present); development of Farmview Market as a regional food hub; restoration of numerous historic structures; and an effective working relationship with local governments.
+To date, this work has resulted in the permanent protection of over 5,100 acres through the donation of conservation easements by private landowners; a Junior Conservancy; an Endangered Properties Revolving Fund; 60+ educational forums; Georgia’s first countywide Greenprint (2004); “FARMeander,” Georgia’s first agritourism farm trail (2011-present); development of Farmview Market as a regional food hub; restoration of numerous historic structures; and an effective working relationship with local governments.